Free TV Tickets For CBS This Morning

 Award winning journalist and host of his long running interview show, the Charlie Rose Show on PBS Rose was fired from this show in November 2017 following sexual harassment accusations made against him becoming public knowledge.
 After Rose's firing, various anchors have filled the third spot on a rotating basis.

-CBS This Morning is a network televised television morning program on CBS.
+CBS Morning is a network televised television morning program on CBS.
 It is CBS's tenth attempt at a morning news program, and the second one to bear this name.
+The show took a name change from I, transitioning to CBS Mornings in 2021.

 The first CBS This Morning aired from 1987-1999.
 The show is considered a "hard" news program as opposed to the "soft" news that one sees on Today or Good Morning America.
 Its current hosts are Charlie Rose, Gayle King and Norah O'Donnell.
 The first CBS morning program, The Morning Show, debuted in 1954.
 Walter Cronkite was the host and it was similar to the Today show on rival NBC.

-Over the next decade it had numerous hosts and formats, The last incarnation before it became the show one sees today was The Early Show, which ran from 1999-2011.
+Over the next decade it had numerous hosts and formats, The last incarnation before it became the version of the show that is seen sees today was The Early Show, which ran from 1999-2011.

-Now the show is located in a nondescript building on 57th Street.
-The target demographic for the show does not warrant the need for a studio audience, as it is focused on news.
+When the show was located in a nondescript building on 57th Street is was determined there was no need for a studio audience, as it is focused on news.
+Now its in Times Square things were expected to change, but they are staying without an audience.

 News Show For Baby Boomers